 Who Should Be Eating Flaxseeds

 Flaxseeds are the most cost-effective of these 3 seeds and can be a quick and easy addition to morning smoothies or meal time salads.
 Flaxseeds are best for those that can eat them regularly as they are prone to going rancid quite quickly.
 Store yours in the fridge and ensure you are buying from a reputable source to ensure you are not eating rancid flax!
 I suggest purchasing whole flaxseeds and grinding them yourself to ensure the nutrients are intact.
+Grinding also increased the availability of the nutrients in the seed.

 In A Nut Shell – Which One Is Best For You Chia vs Flax vs Hemp